Grant Thornton Stax Top 20 Exhibition Organizers Ranked by 2024 Revenue

 Exhibition Industry: Growing Revenues, Changing Landscape

-Stax has released its annual Top 20 Ranking of Exhibition Organizers.
-The Stax Top 20 ranks the exhibition industry’s leading organizers based solely on their exhibition-organizing revenues in 2024.
+Grant Thornton Stax has released its annual Top 20 Ranking of Exhibition Organizers.
+The Grant Thornton Stax Top 20 ranks the exhibition industry’s leading organizers based solely on their exhibition-organizing revenues in 2024.
 The global exhibition industry has not only recovered—it’s transformed.
 The Stax Top 20 reflects a 20% growth for the cohort from its pre-Covid19 high in 2019, but more notably demonstrates a reshaped competitive hierarchy with a shift in market share between institutional and non-institutional organizers.
 Stax has prepared this report to analyze both of these trends.

 ORGANIZERS RANKED BY 2024 REVENUE